hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 ### [Templates](https://www.packer.io/docs/templates)

+> This is an old-style stable configuration language.
+> From version 1.5 and later, Packer supports HCL2 templates.

 Templates are JSON files which define one or more builds by configuring the various components of Packer.
 Packer is able to read a template and use that information to create multiple machine images in parallel.

-This page is about HCL2 in Packer 1.5 and later.
-HCL2 support for Packer is still in Beta.
-For the old-style stable configuration language see [template docs](#templates).

 #### [Template Engine](https://www.packer.io/docs/templates/engine)